The Navigatorby Synthiam

 Many global variables are set for The Navigator.
 A question mark next to each variable explains in greater detail.
 The variable contents can be viewed using the Variable Watcher skill found in the Scripts category.

 Config - Settings

 This navigation skill uses cartesian coordinates in CM from the starting position (0, 0).
 This means that any saved maps will be referenced from the same starting position and heading angle.
 When you re-load a project to have the robot navigate the same course, the robot must be positioned in the same starting position and heading angle.
 We recommend using painter/masking tape as the starting reference point for the robot.
-If your robot has an auto dock for charging, secure the charger to a fixed position on the floor and that can be used as a reference point.
+If your robot has an auto dock for charging, secure the charger to a fixed position on the floor, which can be used as a reference point.

 Cartesian Coordinate System

-This robot skill uses cartesian coordinates to reference the robot's position from the starting position.
+This robot skill uses cartesian coordinates to reference the robot's starting position.
 The starting position is always 0,0 and is defined at startup.
 As the robot navigates, the skill measures the distance from the starting position.
 The unit of measurement is in CM (centimeters).
 Read more about the cartesian coordinate system on Wikipedia.